vanus-labs/docs/content/vanus-connect/template-guides/github-issue-comment/discord.md

-# GitHub star event triggers a Discord message
+# GitHub issue comment event triggers a Discord message

-GitHub is a prominent web-based platform that offers developers a space to host and oversee their software projects.
+GitHub is the largest web-based platform that provides developers with a place to host and manage their software projects.

-By employing Vanus Connect, you have the capability to obtain notifications for particular occurrences within a repository.
+You can receive notifications when specific events occur in a repository by adding a GitHub Source on Vanus Connect.

-This guide is designed to assist you in setting up a system where you receive Discord notifications each time someone stars your Github repository.
+This guide will help you get a Discord notification whenever someone leaves a comment on an issue in your repository.

-<iframe width="800" height="450" src="https://www.youtube.com/embed/RFSzJmkPa8Y" title="YouTube video player" frameBorder="0" allowFullScreen={true} allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share"></iframe>
+<iframe width="800" height="450" src="https://www.youtube.com/embed/GarKp84BeOI" title="YouTube video player" frameBorder="0" allowFullScreen={true} allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share"></iframe>

 ## Getting Started